-I advise that people just ask that their posts to Facebook be shared.
+I recommend that people just ask that their posts to Facebook be shared.
 It doesn't cost anything and people can easily help you simply by sharing your post; very little effort but potentially a huge result.

-Facebook Pages - No; Facebook Posts - Yes:
+Facebook Posts - Yes:

-Webpages, by contrast, allow for embedded informational videos, custom content and organization, and much more effective targeted messaging.
-Viewing a webpage can be largely a single voice experience.
-You can stay on task and avoid distracting, off-topic material from coming in.
-Not so with Facebook.
-So I use webpages built with a very simple tool (Blogger.com).
+I use webpages built with a very simple tool (Blogger.com).
 Blogger is easy to use, modify and update.
 Plus it comes with built-in analytical tools that allow you to see how your posts are doing.